 Inspecting the Sump Pump

-If you are experiencing any doubts as to the working condition of your sump pump, we have two ways for you to determine if it is faulty.
+If you are experiencing any doubts as to the working condition of your sump pump, a professional can determine if it is faulty in two simple ways.

-You may notice two distinct plugs on your sump pump.
-One controls the float switch, and the other is for the motor.
-Unplug both.
+There are two distinct plugs on your sump pump.
+One controls the float switch and the other is for the motor.
+An expert will first unplug both.

-Next, plug the motor in and turn the sump pump on.
+Next, they will plug the motor in and turn the sump pump on.
 If the motor doesn’t turn on quickly, you may be looking at a sump pump replacement.
-If the motor sounds fine and turns on immediately, reconnect the float switch.
+If the motor sounds fine and turns on immediately, an expert will reconnect the float switch.

-If your sump pump restarts the way it’s supposed to, run some water through it to see how it works.
-Get a bucket of water and slowly drain it into the sump pit.
+If your sump pump restarts the way it’s supposed to, your waterproofing expert can run some water through it to see how it works.
+They will slowly drain water into the sump pit.
 Good working condition can be determined if the pump turns on automatically, ejects the water out of your basement, and shuts itself off.

-If this doesn’t happen, you should check out the following:
+If this doesn’t happen, they will check out the following:

 - Float: Does water flow smoothly on the float rod?